The 1960's - Part Four

 For me personally, I wish I could have seen him ride at Newcastle.
 I do have memories of him riding but they are probably from when he rode for Berwick.
 I can remember him working on his bike in the garage at home, and sometimes his frustration at not being able to get it going.
 When he chucked his tools around we’d go off and play somewhere else.
 I loved travelling to away meetings with the bike in the back of the car coz young guys would toot at us as they passed or wink and for some reason this made me feel very important.
 It also meant we’d be allowed to stay up late and get fish and chips on the way home for tea.
 But my favourite memory were the bikes warming up in the pits before any racing had started - I for some reason loved that smell.

-- Helen Marshall.
+Helen Marshall.

 Young Peter where it all began for him - Belle Vue in 1960

 The 6 shots shown above feature PK at Belle Vue Zoological Gardens.
-Aping about you might say!
+"Aping" about you might say!

 Peter after he had learned the trade heading England no1 Malcolm Simmonds

-Ken Sharples and Peter Kelly
+Peter Kelly

 A great shot of Peter at Brough Park